grappler/edd-polylang/readme.txt

 This is a glue plugin between EDD and WPML.
 You need to have both in order for this plugin to do anything.

 == Changelog ==

+= 1.1.1 =
+* Fix for resending email receipt in the correct language

 = 1.0.0 =
 * First release